The nondegenerate generalized K\"ahler Calabi-Yau problem: A Formal GIT picture

 In view of Lemma~\ref{l:orbit}, we can identify $\mathcal{M}/\mathcal{H}$ with the path-connected component in ${\mathcal O}_J$ of $\tilde J$'s such that $(I, \tilde J)$ satisfy the condition (c).
 This is precisely the setting of Section~\ref{s:GCY} above.

 Recall from Lie theory that for any compact simple Lie group $H$, the pair $(H\times H, H)$ with $H$ acting diagonally defines a symmetric pair, i.e. $H$ can be viewed as a Riemannian-symmetric space with respect to any ${\rm Ad}$-invariant Riemannian metric (i.e. defined by negative multiple of the Killing form on ${\rm Lie}(H)$).
 Furthermore, in terms of the isomorphism \eqref{isom}, the flows of the left-invariant vector fields of $H$ are the geodesics of the Riemannian-symmetric space $H \cong (H\times H)/H$.
 Similarly, in our infinite dimensional setting, the flows of the fundamental vector fields $(0,g)$ are the geodesics with respect to the $L^2$ Riemannian metric ${\bf g}$ on $\mathcal{H}$ (see \cite{khesin-et-al}).
-Thus, the flows of the fundamental vector fields $(0,g)$ acting on $\mathcal{O}_J$ (and locally on $\mathcal{M}/\mathcal{H}$) are the geodesics with respect to the $L^2$ Riemannian metric ${\bf g}$ defined on $\mathcal{O}_J$ (and hence on $\mathcal{M}/\mathcal{ H}$) by \eqref{g} (by using the identification of the tangent space of $\mathcal{O}_J$ with $C^{\infty}_0(M)$).
+Thus, the flows of the fundamental vector fields $(0,g)$ acting on $\mathcal{O}_J$ are the geodesics with respect to the $L^2$ Riemannian metric ${\bf g}$ defined on $\mathcal{O}_J$ (and also $\mathcal M/\mathcal H \subset \mathcal{O}_J$) by \eqref{g}.
+This gives rise to a formal notion of ${\bf g}$-geodesic on $\mathcal{M}/\mathcal{ H}$.
 With this background we define a corresponding functional.

 \begin{defn} Given the setup above, fix an $\Omega$-normalized time independent function $g \in C^{\infty}(M)$, and define a path $(\Psi_1^t=\Psi_1, \Psi_2^t= \phi_t^* \Psi_2)$ in $\mathcal M$, where $\phi_t$ is the flow of $-\Omega^{-1}(dg)$.
 We thus have